 If you or a loved one has a drinking problem, you are not alone.
 The National Council on Alcoholism and Drug Dependence (NCAD) states that one in every 12 adults in the United States suffers from alcohol dependency.
 Seeking help for alcohol abuse is the first step on the path to recovery and discovering the benefits of quitting drinking alcohol.

-The decision to tackle your drinking problem is rife with benefits including improved physical appearance, more energy, and the opportunity to mend any damaged relationships with family and friends.
+The decision to tackle your drinking problem and learn how to quit drinking alcohol is rife with benefits including improved physical appearance, more energy, and the opportunity to mend any damaged relationships with family and friends.

 The Effects of Alcohol Abuse